 |---|---|---|---|---|

-At 1,000 monthly orders, BrandLift saves approximately $9,000 per year compared to Zakeke.
-At 2,000 monthly orders, the savings exceed $17,000 annually.
-The gap widens further if your average order value is above $45 — Zakeke's percentage fee scales with your revenue while BrandLift's flat fee doesn't.
+At 1,000 monthly orders, BrandLift saves approximately $7,400 per year compared to Zakeke.
+At 2,000 monthly orders, the savings exceed $16,500 annually.
+Enterprise's unlimited orders at $299/month means your cost is completely fixed — Zakeke's percentage fee keeps climbing.

 The Premium Product Penalty

 Zakeke's percentage model hits hardest on premium products.
-If you sell custom leather jackets at $150, each order costs $2.70 in Zakeke transaction fees — compared to $0.25–$0.50 on BrandLift.
-Over 100 jacket orders, that's a $220–$245 difference.
-See our detailed pricing model comparison for product-by-product analysis.
+If you sell custom leather jackets at $150, each order costs $2.70 in Zakeke transaction fees — compared to $0.50 on BrandLift Scale or $0 on Enterprise.
+Over 100 jacket orders, that's $220–$270 more with Zakeke.
+See our detailed pricing model comparison.

 What Features Does Zakeke Offer That Justify the Cost?

-Zakeke does offer capabilities that some merchants value: 3D product visualization (rotating 3D models of customized products), AR try-on for certain product categories, and a mature customizer interface with years of refinement.
+Zakeke does offer capabilities that some merchants value: 3D product visualization, AR try-on for certain product categories, and a mature customizer interface with years of refinement.

 For merchants who specifically need 3D product visualization or AR capabilities, Zakeke may justify the premium.
-For merchants who need production-ready file generation, client storefronts, bundle configuration, or POD fulfillment integration — features Zakeke either doesn't offer or implements differently — BrandLift is the better value.
+For merchants who need production-ready file generation, client storefronts, bundle configuration, AI background removal, or POD fulfillment integration — features Zakeke either doesn't offer or implements differently — BrandLift is the better value.

-See our full Zakeke vs BrandLift comparison for a feature-by-feature breakdown beyond pricing.
+See our full Zakeke vs BrandLift comparison for a feature-by-feature breakdown.

 Frequently Asked Questions